 Omega 3 Oil & Skin Health

 Omega 3 Oil increases biodiversity in gut microbiota (may have favourable effects on decreasing bacteria’s risk of obesity and inflammation).
-It effectively reduces inflammatory skin conditions, helps hydration, wound healing, protects against sun damage, and heart and brain protection.
+It effectively reduces inflammatory skin conditions such as acne, rosacea and eczema.
+Omega 3 supplements also help skin hydration, wound healing, protects against sun damage, and heart and brain protection.
 Anti-inflammatory reaction across the body = essential fatty acid as we cannot produce our own.
 Commonly in West, imbalance of omega 6:omega 3 ratio.
 The ratio should be around 3:1, more commonly 15:1 in Western countries.
 ZinZino has a test to determine the fat content of cells.
 Omega 3 and omega six oil balance plays a vital role in skin health.

 Essential Fatty Acids and Skin Health

 - The body cannot produce essential fatty acids (EFA) and, therefore, must be ingested.
 The two groups of EFA are Omega-6 (n-6) and omega-3 (n-3) polyunsaturated fatty acids (PUFAs).

 - Both omega-6 and omega-3 are critical for skin function and appearance.

 - Metabolism of the essential fatty acids – linoleic acid and α-linolenic acid, is limited in the skin, so some of their derivatives are considered conditionally essential and must be absorbed topically or ingested.

 - Omega 6 is essential for forming ceramides, one of 3 lipids required to create an effective barrier to the skin’s stratum corneum.